 Although it’s important to understand why the mistake happened, this is no time for excuses.
 Take responsibility, apologize to all affected parties for your misstep and promise to do better in the future.
 Avoid blaming coworkers or circumstances (though you may want to consider whether certain distractions in the workplace led to your flub).
 Keep in mind, there’s a difference between acknowledging fault and berating yourself.
 Own up to your part but also display confidence in your abilities.
-Lastly, if your manager or peers have sound advice, listen to all criticisms and be open to their ideas to resolve the issue.
+Lastly, if your manager or peers have sound advice, use your listening skills and be open to their ideas to resolve the issue.

 3. Do what you can to set things right